AdamBakeeer/F1-api/README.md

 ## 📌 Project Overview

-This project is a full-stack data-driven web application that provides a RESTful API for Formula 1 data, alongside an interactive frontend dashboard.
+This project is a full-stack web application that provides a RESTful API for Formula 1 data, alongside an interactive frontend dashboard.

-The system allows users to explore F1 data including drivers, constructors, circuits, and races, while also supporting advanced features such as authentication, favourites, and admin-controlled data management.
+The system allows users to explore F1 data including drivers, constructors, circuits, and races.
+It also includes authentication and admin-controlled data management, enabling secure creation, updating, and deletion of data.

-The API is designed following REST principles and supports full CRUD operations for key entities, as well as analytical endpoints for data insights.
+The API follows RESTful design principles and supports CRUD operations for core entities, as well as analytical endpoints to provide additional insights.

 ---

 ## 🚀 Key Features

-- RESTful API with full CRUD functionality
+- RESTful API with CRUD operations for drivers, constructors, and circuits
-- JWT-based authentication (user & admin roles)
+- JWT-based authentication for secure admin access
-- User favourites system
-- Admin dashboard with protected endpoints
+- Protected admin endpoints for data management
-- Analytical endpoints (driver performance, rankings)
+- Analytical endpoints (e.g. top drivers, constructor performance)
-- FastAPI backend with automatic validation
+- FastAPI backend with automatic validation and Swagger documentation
-- React frontend for interactive user experience
+- React frontend for interactive data exploration

 ---